zaytiri/taskerlyze/README.md

 This means that it could be used for organizing tasks and questions for general purposes.
 If a category is removed, all associated tasks and questions will also be moved to the Archive.

+#### _Multiple profiles and Profile Management_

+All the features are also separated by profile (except _Settings_ section), meaning that there's another layer of organization within the program.

+* There must be at least one profile active and more than one can be created.
+* Any profile can be edited or deleted.
+By deleting a profile, it means that all data is also going to be removed.
+* A default profile can be chosen, meaning that the profile defined as default will be the one displayed first when launching the program.

 ### Future features
 All future features are documented in the above table with a ❌ icon.
+More can be added with time.

 <a name="prerequisites"></a>
 ## Prerequisites